scythe-suite/scythe/INSTALL.md

     DEFAULT_TEACHER_ID="santini"

+Note that if you want to keep track of your conigurations in a repo, you'll need to change the remote (you will not be allowed to push to `mapio/scythe-confs-labprog`).

 Make a directory named `./dirs` and add a subdirectory named `./dirs/exercises` containing exercises, for instance, cloning

     cd ./dirs
     git clone git@github.com:mapio/labprog-infomus-esercizi.git exercises

 It should be all set now.
+Again, if you want to edit and keep track of your exercises you'll need to change the remote (you will not be allowed to push to `mapio/labprog-infomus-esercizi` either).

 ## Use